 Sign-on and severance payments in 2014

-No sign-on or severance payments were made to material risk takers during 2014.
+No sign-on payments were made to material risk takers during 2014.
+The Company has withheld disclosure of severance payments awarded during 2014.

-2014 Remuneration Banding for Annual Compensation of Individuals Earning at least EUR 1 Million
+2014 Remuneration Banding for Annual Compensation of Individuals Earning at Least EUR 1 Million